jedrzejkoriat/UfcFighterStats-01.Backend/README.md

 # UfcFighterStats-01.Backend

-**UfcFighterStats** is a web scraper that collects and updates daily statistics of the top 15 UFC Fighters in each weight class.
+**UfcFighterStats-01.Backend** is a web scraper that collects and updates daily statistics of the top 15 UFC Fighters in each weight class.

 ---